-This collection includes photographs and architectural drawings documenting the historical development of the University of California, Santa Cruz campus and its cultural and social environment.
+This collection includes photographs and architectural drawings documenting the historical development, culture and social environment of one of the UC system's most beautiful campuses, the University of California, Santa Cruz.

 This documentary oral history project conducted by the Regional Oral History Project at the UCSC University Library includes fifty-eight interviews with farmers, activists, researchers, and educators.
 It encompasses the 1960s through the present.
 Here you will find transcripts of all of the interviews in full text (PDF) format, along …